How to Choose the Right Speakers for Your Event or Party Sound System

 How many people are you expecting?

 This one's easy to underestimate.
-A speaker that works for 30 people in a lounge won't hold up when you've got 150 people in a marquu.
-The larger the crows, the more power and coverage you'll need.
+A speaker that works for 30 people in a lounge won't hold up when you've got 150 people in a marquee.
+The larger the crowd, the more power and coverage you'll need.
+And did you know that to double the "volume" you need 4 times more power?

 Speech or music or both?

-If you're just doing speeches, a standard PA will usually do.
+If you're just doing speeches, a "standard" good quality PA will usually do - some good quality 2-way speakers on stands.
 But if there's a dance floor involved, you'll want subwoofers and speakers that can handle a bit more punch.
 It's not just about loudness, it's about clarity and coverage.

 This isn't guesswork, we've helped hundreds of clients get it right.
 And yes, we're happy to talk you through the details if you're not quite sure where to start.